-Wagner identified one of those existing resources as tech pioneer AOL, which has recently been rebranded as Oath and has had offices in Loudoun County for almost 20 years.
+Wagner identified one of those existing resources as tech pioneer AOL, which has since been acquired by Verizon, and has had offices in Loudoun County for almost 20 years.

 “Not only did AOL leave a wake of tech talent behind for other employers, but many of their executives became founders, angel and institutional investors for the next generation,” Wagner said.